 Living a faster life doesn’t mean being busy or overwhelming yourself with a lot of activities or partaking in vices.
-It is about figuring out your priorities, those things that you’ve always wanted to do in your bucket list and make sure you start executing on them instead of leaving it for one day.
+It is about living more adventurously, figuring out your priorities, those things that you’ve always wanted to do in your bucket list despite fears and have the courage to start executing on them instead of leaving it for one day.
 Some people also get confused thinking living slow as having a lot of spare time but those spare hours in the day can be quickly filled up with uneventful administrative tasks if you don’t intentionally fill them with meaningful, quality activities.
 At the end of the day, it’s all about the priorities that bring enjoyment and the pace of life that brings satisfaction.

 Here are some key takeaways that illuminate me over conversations with friends in the past year: